arkazas/cli-calculator/README.md

 ```
 git@github.com:arkazas/cli-calculator.git
 ```
-2. Go to project directory
+2. Go to the project directory

 ```
 cd cli-calculator
 ```

-2. Install dependencies and generate autoloading map
+3. Install dependencies and generate an autoloading map

 ```
 composer install
 ```

 Congratulation!
-You are successfully install project on your local env.
+You successfully install the project on your local env.

 ### How to use